K-Sato1995/gatsbyBlog/content/posts/Cache-Rails-gems-using-docker-compose/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Docker
-description: How to cache gems so that you don't have to run docker-compose build over and over again
+description: "How to cache gems so that you don't have to run docker-compose build over and over again"
 ---
 # Introduction
 Let's suppose you have a `docker-compose.yml` like the one below.